the Chromium logo

 Tips of the week

 While the C++ "Tips of the Week" occasionally reference concepts specific to internal Google C++ development, the vast majority of these articles are excellent resources on general C++ development best practices.
-These articles can be found at go/totw.
+Many of these are available publicly.

 Chromium code directories